yehia67/documentation/trinity/0.1/how-to-guides/develop-features-on-trinity.md

 ## Install the desktop development environment

-1\.
-If you're using a Windows or Linux operating system, you need to install some extra build tools or packages
+If you're using a Windows or Linux operating system, you need to install some extra build tools or packages.

 --------------------
 ### Linux